Community Solar, Community Choice Aggregation, and Green Energy Plans

 If you buy or rent a home in an area that has created a community choice aggregation program, you are automatically signed up for the program.
 You must opt-out if you don't want to participate.

-The following states currently have areas with active community choice aggregation programs:
+The following states had areas with active community choice aggregation programs at our last check.

 Here are some interesting stats about community choice aggregation:

-- CCA programs have received recognition from the NREL and Environmental Protection Agency for having more green power at a lower price than standard utility electricity.
+- CCA programs have received recognition from the National Laboratory of the Rockies and Environmental Protection Agency for having more green power at a lower price than standard utility electricity.

 - Several CCA programs in major US population centers have greener energy portfolios than local utilities, but don't charge a premium.
 This has led to the EPA giving them "green power leadership awards" for their achievement in renewable energy.